 -

-With more than 30 diverse clubs and organizations, Sanderson High School offers multiple opportunities for students to be involved in the larger Sanderson Community.
+Sanderson High School offers multiple opportunities for students to be involved in the larger Sanderson Community.
 Community service and involvement is a large part of the "Sanderson Way" and students are encouraged to do their part to make an impact on the community.
 Social clubs and teams also provide unique opportunities for students to collaborate and form meaningful relationships with their peers.

 Membership and participation in all student clubs and organizations is open to all students without regard to age, race, color, religion, gender, gender identity, sex, sexual orientation, national origin, disability, or other protected classifications.